 Download this form to register for a teacher workshop.

 Click here for more information about each exhibition.

 The schedule of teacher workshops is updated on this page each season during the school year.
 If you would like to receive information about our workshops directly via our mailings and email announcements, please contact the Education Department at email@example.com.

-Participation in this workshop is limited to twenty.
-The cost of the workshop is $35 per person, and it is recommended for six contact hours toward recertification.
-Pre-registration is required by Thursday, October 3, 2013.
+Participation in this workshop is limited to twenty-five people.
+The cost of the workshop is $35 per person, and it is recommended for five contact hours toward recertification.
+Pre-registration is required by Monday, September 8.

-Click here to learn about tours for school groups of this and other exhibitions.
+Click here to learn about tours for school groups.

-A number of free programs, including gallery talks, will be offered in conjunction with the exhibition.
+A number of free programs, including lectures and gallery talks are offered throughout the year.
 Visit our calendar of events for specific dates and times.